smohadjer/boilerplate/README.md

 - Node.js
 - Vercel CLI (optional)

-## Running Website locally
+## How to use
 ````
 git clone https://github.com/smohadjer/boilerplate.git
 cd boilerplate
 npm install
+npm run build --> builds a production ready version in public folder
-npm start (runs server on port 5000 and watches file for changes)
+npm start --> runs a local server on port 5000 and watches file for changes
-npm start-prod (runs server on port 3001 for testing production version)
+npm start-prod --> runs a local server on port 3001 for testing production version
-vercel dev (runs server on port 3000, use it if you need to test serverless apis)
+vercel dev --> runs a local server on port 3000, use for testing serverless functions in api folder
 ````

 ## Using local build package